 In 1994, St. Ignatius Grammar School was consolidated into Northside Catholic Academy (NCA).
 The school buildings were rented to the Chicago Waldorf School the following year.
 Despite the school consolidation, parishioners remained dedicated to the parish and its ministries.
 Ignatian Services continued to provide the food pantry, coat drives, the Tree of Giving at Christmastime and other social services.
 The parish reached out to youths and teens with the hiring of a youth minister, having a children's liturgy of the word on Sundays, and forming the children's choir and Coro de Ninos.
 Beginning in 1993, the St. Ignatius Sing-Along Messiah concerts became known throughout the city for their beauty.
 Annual social and fund-raising events continued or expanded, such as the St. Patrick's Day Party and Parish Gala Dinner Dance.
-Beginning in 1993, the music director, Dr. Brian DuSell with the help of St. Ignatius parishioners and professional organ builders brought the parish's Kilgen pipe organ from an unplayable state to fully functional.
-In the process, he reversed many alterations that had been made to the instrument, returning it more closely to its original state.
+Beginning in 1993, a restoration program brought the parish's Kilgen pipe organ from an unplayable state to fully functional.
+In the process, many alterations that had been made to the instrument were reversed, returning it more closely to its original state.
 In 1999, extensive repairs were also carried out to the Deagan Tower Chimes making them playable for the first time in decades.

 In the late 1990's the Jesuits determined they were no longer able to staff the parish.
 The Archdiocese officially took over in 2000 with the installation of Jerome Listecki as pastor.
 Shortly after his installation, Fr.
 Listecki was named an Auxiliary Bishop of Chicago.
 He was able to remain as pastor of the parish for a year and a half after being named a bishop.
 During this time, he raised funds for and completed the restoration of the Our Lady of the Angels chapel and made significant steps to stabilize the parish's finances.